kelvin-cykong/kelvin-cykong.github.io/pages/work-exp.md

 - Desiged, programmed, and tested the PCB and Microcontroller Unit of the pill dispenser prototype.
 - Participate in "Jumpstarter", a start-up conference held by Alibaba Entrepreneurs Fund in Jan 2019.
     - Awarded Top 3 in Hong Kong (Smart City Area)

+## Skills
+#### Programming Languages and Packages:

+- R, including Shiny and FlexDashBoard, ggplot2, tidyverse, dplyr and more!
+- Python, scikit-learn, PyTorch and more!
+- OpenCV in image and modeling
+- Tableau
+- SAS
+- SQL
+- Tensorflow and Keras in R and Python
+- Neural Network Constructions

+#### Computing Machine currently in Use:
+- Macbook Air M1 2020 for remote work
+- Ubuntu 20.04 (Desktop) for heavy computational tasks

+#### Coding Platform
+- Rstudio in Ubuntu and Windows for R Programming and Python Interpretation.
+- Anaconda and Visual Studio Code for Python Programming.
+Jupyter Notebook User.

+#### Other Tools:
+- Markdown and LaTeX for Academic Writing and Presentation
+- MS Office
+- Google Docs/Sheet/Presentation
+- Zoom and Google Meet for Class, Presentation and Meetings
+- Of Course a GitHub user too!
+- Slack for Team Working Communication
+- Meld for Code Version Comparsion